chez14/chez14/README.md

 I’m Chris, a software engineer in ~~Bandung~~ Area.
-Welcome to my GitHub Profile where usually I mainly use this account to contribute to report bugs, sight-seeing, starring project, seeing my colegues' new dungeon and rarely push commit to this account.
+Welcome to my GitHub Profile where usually I mainly use this account to contribute to report bugs, sight-seeing, starring project, and seeing my colegues' new dungeon.

 Most of my code now resides on GitLab, where I can just integrate GitLab's CI/CD